Jewelry Photography: How to Take Pictures of Jewelry

 Where do you want your “studio” to be set up?
 If you have a window with good natural light, set your table up to the left or right of it at a 90-degree angle.

-Behind it should be your sweep, or white paper background that makes a smooth surface behind your jewelry.
+Behind it should be your sweep, or white paper background, which makes a smooth surface behind your jewelry.
 You can use tape to adhere your sweep to a wall, brick, or wooden block to hold it up.

 Your camera and tripod should go in front, facing the jewelry and sweep.